masak/strangelyconsistent-blog-posts/send-more-money-in-perl6.markdown

 * We're doing textual substitution, and the solution carries with it everything I detest about textual macros.
 (Also sometimes known as "unhygienic macros", though I maintain that if a macro is textual, it's already so bad that the notion of hygiene isn't even applicable.)
 * So please consider this a throwaway prototype.
 Textual substitution just happens to be what we can do right now.
 The *real* solution would of course work on the AST level.
 * The most interesting part of the transformation (in my view) is what `statement:amb-my` does.
 It's saying "take the remaining statements in this block and nest them inside my block".
 This naturally paves the way for *AST transformers*, something I haven't visualized quite so clearly until I started thinking about this problem.
 One might imagine a standard library of these making life easier for the macro author.
 * `for` loops are slow.
-One would like to optimize them into `while` loops (and `next`s) when possible.
+One would like to optimize them into `loop (;;)` (and `next`s) when possible.
 In this case it's possible, and a real macro transformer would have all the information available to find that it's possible.
 In fact, it wouldn't take *a lot* to make the above text-munging solution have enough information to do that optimization.
 (It'd need to store the statements in an intermediate AST form, which it could them query.
 [That's all.](http://strangelyconsistent.org/blog/its-just-a-tree-silly))

 Lately I've been nosing around languages that compile to JavaScript.
 Such languages allow us to state the program in a nicer, more fit-for-the-task language than JavaScript, but still get all the advantages of being able to run things in the browser.